 But/and, because successful completion and mastery of the developmental tasks in each life stage lend to achieving the tasks of the next, children who were robbed of their childhood may well feel the impacts of this well into their adulthood.

-What are the impacts of not having been able to be a child?
+What are the impacts of a child being robbed of childhood?

 “Many abused children cling to the hope that growing up will bring escape and freedom.
 But the personality formed in the environment of coercive control is not well adapted to adult life.
 The survivor is left with fundamental problems in basic trust, autonomy, and initiative.
 She approaches the task of early adulthood―establishing independence and intimacy―burdened by major impairments in self-care, in cognition and in memory, in identity, and in the capacity to form stable relationships.
 She is still a prisoner of her childhood; attempting to create a new life, she reencounters the trauma.” ― Judith Lewis Herman, MD